 A status of residence that allows you to work in Japan is sometimes called a working visa.
+What is the status of residence that allows you to work in Japan (work visa)?
+General rule,

 The following explains some of the statuses of residence that allows you to work in Japan.